 • To support the work of an organization working with children in a developing country.

 • Applications must be made in consultation with the staff at the Newfoundland and Labrador Teachers’ Association.

 • The selection of a teacher organization will be determined in cooperation with the Canadian Teachers’ Federation.

 • The selection of a children’s organization will be done in consultation with the Canadian Teachers’ Federation or a recognized international children’s organization.

 a) Out-of-Province Grants for Individuals

 The Professional Development Fund will allow for the funding of individuals for professional development which is not funded through any of the existing NLTA professional development programs.
 Funds are not available from this source to help individuals attend in-province conferences, as these types of initiatives may be supported through existing special interest council and branch structures and should be supported by the board.
 However, travel between Labrador and the island of Newfoundland will be eligible for funding from this source.
-[Nov/27/08] [JC Feb/09] [2009 BGM]
+Effective for the 2021-22 school year, funding under this policy may be granted for individuals to participate online/virtually from within the province in professional development conferences or sessions that originate from or are based outside of the province, subject to all other eligibility criteria and guidelines set out herein.
+[Nov/27/08] [JC Feb/09] [2009 BGM] [Dec/2/21]

 • All projects must focus on the professional development of educators.